shorebirdtech/docs/public/auth.md

 the credential issuance step; once issued, it's the only artifact an agent needs to authenticate.

-Registration page: `https://console.shorebird.dev/account/api-keys` — this is an authenticated web console, not a callable API.
+Registration page: `https://console.shorebird.dev` (Account > API Keys) — this
+is an authenticated web console, not a callable API.
 A human (or an agent driving a browser) must sign in there to issue a key; there is no anonymous, unauthenticated, or programmatic registration path.

 ## Protected resources